Arraying/bacvm/specification/specification.md

 ##### Variable
 1. The variable identifier.
-2. The type of variable see `variables.md`.
-3. The initial value (can be blank for null).
+3. The initial value (can be blank for 0).

+Variable values must be real numbers.
+No other type is allowed.

 As an example, creating the variable `constant` with the value `19`:
 ```
 fi v
 pu constant
-pu number
 pu 19
 ff
 ```